What To Wear During Labor and Delivery - Baby Chick

 A pregnant woman wearing a pink floral hospital gown from Etsy while sitting on a bed

 Wearing a cozy robe during labor is another great option, especially if you plan on having an unmedicated birth.
 I’ve been to hundreds of births, and most women usually end up fully naked when they’re in labor.
 Having a comfortable (and cute!) robe to throw on can give you the coverage you want and allow you to labor however you need.
-Etsy always has the cutest options, so take a peek at what they have for birthing gowns.
-I saw several photos that I loved, such as the one pictured above!
+Etsy always has the cutest options, so take a peek at their birthing gown selection.
+I saw several photos I loved, including the one above!
 This is a beautiful robe you can wear during labor and after your baby is born.
 It has a beautiful floral design and wide, comfy sleeves.
-You can check out a bunch of others on Etsy here.

 1. Fold-Over Stretch Midi Short Skirt